Skip to main content

 I wanted a transcription tool that runs entirely on my own hardware — no audio leaves the machine, no cloud APIs, no subscriptions.
 Something that handles any language (including tricky ones like Flemish dialect), produces speaker-labeled output, and can be tuned with domain-specific vocabulary for whatever context I’m transcribing.

-What I ended up with is a Docker container powered by an NVIDIA RTX 3090 that transcribes audio with Whisper, aligns every word to a precise timestamp, and identifies who said what — all in about two minutes for a 42-minute recording.
+What I ended up with is a Docker container powered by an NVIDIA RTX 3090 that transcribes audio with Whisper, aligns every word to a precise timestamp, identifies who said what, runs LLM post-correction to fix brand names and phonetic errors, and can even generate a structured summary with decisions and action items — all in about two minutes for a 42-minute recording, or three to five minutes with every quality enhancement enabled.

 Why build this yourself?